MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-2-0-audio-drivers.md

 Each Terminal Entity must have a valid clock connection.
 The clock path may optionally include Clock Multiplier and Clock Selector units and must end in a Clock Source Entity.

 The driver supports one single clock source only.
-If a device implements multiple clock source entities and a clock selector then the driver will use the clock source that is selected by default and will not modify the clock selector’s position.
+If a device implements multiple clock source entities and a clock selector, then the driver will use the clock source that is selected by default and will not modify the clock selector’s position.

 A Processing Unit (ADC-2 3.13.9) with more than one input pin is not supported.